EllAchE/adjust_your_algo/README.md

 ## Adjust Your Algo

-A very simple puppeteer script that can runs a headless browser and
+A very simple puppeteer script that can runs a headless browser and repeatedly navigates to a predefined set of webpages

 ### Configuration